garyfleming/lets-begin/lets-begin.md

 > ...early and continuous delivery of valuable software.

 ^ In the short term, switch more focus away from discovery and into production as and when you believe you've learned enough to get value.
 Putting things into production IS one way of doing discovery.
 Do so safely.
-^ TODO t-this up into roadmaps for the middle part of the software journey

 ---